linkedin/dustjs/test/README.md

 ----------------------------

 * follow the node server test instructions above to install dependencies
-* install our coverage tool called node-cover using npm:
+* install our coverage tool called node-cover using npm

         npm install cover -g

-* you can now use it to generate the code coverage results:
+* you can now use it to generate the code coverage results

-  * run all the test and create a folder with results:
+  * run all the test and create a folder with results

             cover run test/jasmine-test/server/specRunner.js

-  * show a table with % code covered, missed lines, #lines, %blocks, missed blocks and # blocks:
+  * show a table with % code covered, missed lines, #lines, %blocks, missed blocks and #blocks

             cover report

-  * create a folder the location where you run the command and the report is in html:
+  * create a folder in the location where you run the command.
+Inside it is the coverage report in html

             cover report html

-Cover creates one html file per js file used by the test.
-The lines that are not covered are shown on red.
+  * Cover creates one html file per js file used in the unit-test

+  * The lines that are not covered by the unit-tests are shown on red